Objectives of the service

 - FMCG Companies

 FMCG companies are interested in commercial intelligence for key commodity products.
 The profitability of FMCG companies is directly linked to the performance of its supply chain and as such, the commodities used within it.
 Competitive advantage can be delivered for sugar and soya based products by obtaining market-leading insights into crop performance.

 Consultants provide investment research and reports for asset managers, which include reporting on soft commodity performance.

 Traditional means of providing such reports blend field based and desktop research, alongside existing datasets.
 Our EO data analysis will provide insight into the social and environmental trends that affect the key commodities traded around the world, that can be utilised by these consultants.

-By providing more detailed insights on crop performance, governments are able to plan and implement policy accordingly.
+By providing more detailed insights on crop performance, the Auditing Organisations could influence governments to plan and implement policy accordingly.

 The key system components are shown in Figure below.

 The Soft-Alpha system makes use of the following space assets:

 - Earth Observation (EO) data, to cost-effectively support assessments of climatic and crop parameters such as canopy cover, height and health using a mixture of sensor types including Synthetic Aperture Radar (SAR), Multi-spectral Optical Imagery and LIDAR.
 EO images have been sourced from ESA Sentinel (Sentinel 1 and Sentinel 2) and NASA Landsat constellation